NVIDIA/aistore/docs/get_batch.md

 # GetBatch: Distributed Multi-Object Retrieval

-## Overview

 GetBatch is AIStore's high-performance API for retrieving multiple objects and/or archived files in a single request.
-It assembles the requested data into a TAR (or compressed) archive and delivers it as a continuous stream.
+Behind the scenes, GetBatch assembles the requested data from across the cluster and delivers the result as a continuous serialized stream.

-> GetBatch is implemented by the [eXtended Action](/docs/overview.md#xaction) (job).
-Internally, the job is codenamed x-moss.
-The respective API endpoint: `/v1/ml/moss`.

-Regardless of retrieval source (in-cluster objects, remote objects, or shard extractions), GetBatch always preserves the **exact ordering** of request entries in both streaming and buffered modes.
+Regardless of retrieval source (in-cluster objects, remote objects, or shard extractions), GetBatch always preserves the exact ordering of request entries in both streaming and buffered modes.

 Other supported capabilities include:

-- Fetch thousands of objects in strict user-specified order
+- Fetching thousands of objects in strict user-specified order
-- Extract specific files from distributed shard archives (TAR/ZIP/TGZ/LZ4)
+- Extracting specific files from distributed shard archives (TAR, TAR.GZ, TAR.LZ4, ZIP)
 - Cross-bucket retrieval in a single request
 - Graceful handling of missing data
 - Streaming or buffered delivery

+> GetBatch is implemented by the [eXtended Action](/docs/overview.md#xaction) (job).
+Internally, the job is codenamed `x-moss`.
+The respective API endpoint is: `/v1/ml/moss`.

 > Note: buffered mode always returns both metadata (that describes the output) and the resulting serialized archive containing all requested data items.

-> Note: for TGZ, both .tgz and .tar.gz are accepted (and interchangeable) aliases - both denote the same exact format.
+> Note: for TAR.GZ, both .tgz and .tar.gz are accepted (and interchangeable) aliases - both denote the same exact format.

 **A Note on HTTP Semantics**

 GetBatch uses **HTTP GET with a JSON request body**, which is:

 - Permitted by [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110.html) - HTTP semantics allow message bodies in GET requests.
 - Necessary for this API, as the list of requested objects can contain thousands of entries that would exceed URL length limits.
 - Semantically correct - the operation is idempotent (pure data retrieval with no server-side state changes).